Saxtheowl/Epitech_projects/README.md

 <p><strong>Step 1:</strong></p>
 <p>
   First, we set up a dedicated Ubuntu VM to let the agent work freely.
-Then we clean the repo and launch Codex (for GPT) in CLI with maximum permissions so it can run without constant confirmation, then we use a create a tmux session for each llm agents, then
+Then we clean the repo and launch Codex (for GPT) in CLI with maximum permissions so it can run without constant confirmation, then we use a a tmux session for each llm agents, then
   we launch a prompt like the following:
 </p>